vpsfreecz/haveapi/doc/protocol.md

 The output format can be chosen with HTTP header ``Accept``.

 # Request
-Action URL and HTTP method the client learns from the self-description.
+Action path and HTTP method the client learns from the self-description.

 Example request: